 When I started my studies in counselling and psychotherapy at the start of the new century, I really didn’t have any specific ideas about what kinds of clients I wanted to work with.
-But I had an amazing opportunity to do some intensive training in my final year of study with Margaret Newman, the original co-founder (along with David Jansen) of The Jansen Newman Institute.
+But I had an amazing opportunity to do some intensive training in my final year of study with Margaret Newman, the original co-founder (along with David Jansen) of The Jansen Newman Institute and author of, Really Relating: How to Build an Enduring Relationship.
 She took a very small group of students from our year and trained and supervised us in working with couples and relationship issues.

 Margaret dedicated her entire professional life to helping couples through providing relationship counselling and psycho-educational workshops for couples, not to mention the thousands of therapists she trained throughout her career.